-Where $l_i$ is the output multiplier for sector i.
+Where l_i is the output multiplier for sector i.

 Multipliers can be derived to relate a variety of activity outcomes, such as employment, income, output or GDP, to exogenous changes in demand.
 Although a number of variants can be applied the Type-I and Type-II demand-driven multipliers used here are typical for Input-Output based impact studies.
 Type-I multipliers incorporate the increase in demand for intermediate inputs, and treat household consumption as exogenous.
-Type-II multipliers also include induced consumption effects as endogenous For further details see: Hermannsson et al (2010c), Miller & Blair (2009, Ch.
+Type-II multipliers also include induced consumption effects as endogenous For further details see: Hermannsson et al (2010a), Miller & Blair (2009, Ch.
 6).

-This study draws on an augmented Welsh Input Output table (Hermannsson et al (2010c), which is based on a Welsh Input Output table constructed by the Welsh Economic Research Unit (WERU, 2007).
-Income and expenditure data for Welsh HEIs are used to identify a separate HEIs sector.
+We base this study on an augmented Northern Irish Input Output table (Hermannsson et al (2010a).
+The basic Northern Irish Input Output table that we employ was constructed by Allan et al (2010).
+Income and expenditure data for Northern Irish HEIs are used to identify a separate HEIs sector.
 That is to say the existing education sector is split into two elements, HEI and non-HEI education.
-This disaggregation reveals the income and expenditure structure of Welsh HEIs and makes it possible to derive appropriate multipliers.
+This disaggregation reveals the income and expenditure structure of Northern Irish HEIs and makes it possible to derive appropriate, sector specific, multipliers.
 The table, and associated model, treat the HE sector on the same basis as any other sector: as a demander of goods and services and factor inputs, and as a supplier of services to meet intermediate and final demand.
-Applying these principles to derive the demand-side impacts of HEIs entails estimating the economic activity contingent upon the economy's final demand for the HEIs' services and the implicitly linked exogenous expenditure of their students.
+Applying these principles to derive the demand-side impacts of HEIs entails estimating the economic activity contingent upon the economy's final demand for the HEIs' services and the linked exogenous expenditure of their students.